August 9 - 16, 2020

-CDSS Dance, Music, and Spice Camp at Camp Cavell is a new concept for summer dance camp programs.
-It includes the traditional folk music, dance, and song activities familiar to CDSS members and its camp participants, but it will encompass a broader range of folk traditions and related activities.
+Started in 2016, Dance Music & Spice at Camp Cavell is a new concept for summer dance camp programs.
+It includes the traditional folk music, dance, and song activities familiar to CDSS members and its camp participants, but encompasses a broader range of folk traditions and related activities.
 The intention is to serve a broader constituency in the folk community with the emphasis still being on the values that we, as dancers, musicians, and singers, hold so dear.
 Spice means an offering of a variety of programs, including Great Lakes beach ecology (nature), active outdoor camp activities (e.g., kayaking, tree climbing, and birding), gourmet cooking, games, and folk art activities such as quilting, photography, and possibly puppetry, weaving, or felting.
 Spice programming events will also be offered in the evenings in parallel to the usual evening dances.

 Spice is Nice because…

 - Some who come to camp bring a friend, partner, or spouse who doesn’t dance, sing, or play music as much as they do.
 Spice programming offers a parallel track of activities that allows everyone to be firmly engaged in the camp community.

 - Some are not able or do not want to dance all day and into the night, but would like to engage in other activities and learning experiences for part of the day, while remaining involved in traditional dance, music, and song activities.

 - Some are looking for a range of folk-based, outdoor, or camping experiences that are complementary to, and thereby enhance, their participation in traditional music, dance, and song.

 - Some want to expand their dance, music, and song camp experience to include other folks who share similar community based values, and they want to interact with those folks in a greater variety of ways.